Buoyant Economies

 Figure 3: USA- CPI since 1913 showing the pre and post float price trends

-Figure 4: USA- Average Weekly Wages for all private nonfarm workers in constant 1992 dollars
+Figure 4: USA- Average Weekly Earnings for production workers in constant 1992 dollars

 These problems are considered in the Impact of the Floating Exchange Rate System on Employment and growth.
 They can be rectified using exchange rate systems such as the optimum exchange rate system.